Devoted Living: Work as Worship – 5-7 April 2019

 Through the training he provides in business essentials based on biblical principles, Ken supports the next generation of entrepreneurs in the UK, Africa and elsewhere to develop sustainable businesses to benefit their communities.

 Ken’s parallel passion is to offer intuitive independent mobility to active disabled people, enabling them to engage more fully with life.
-He does this as Finance Director of the company Dragonmobility.
+He does this as Finance Director of Dragonmobility.

 Ken and his wife moved from Scotland to Cambridge many years ago and they worship at City Church, where Ken is a trustee.
 Their daughter works for London City Mission whilst their son works on bicycles.

 For relaxation, Ken enjoys time with his family, cycling and hill-walking.
-He is into ‘bagging’ (climbing) Scotland’s Munro mountains!
+He is into ‘bagging’ (climbing) the Munro’s – Scotland’s highest mountains!